Pond grasses can sometimes be a nuisance, ranging in height from 3 to 7 feet. Leaves and seed heads can vary in width and length.

 Anytime you use chemicals treat algae or weeds, please keep in mind the following:

 - You have used the pond weed identification guide to see which weeds you have, now it is time to treat your pond in sections.
 Treat only half the pond's surface at a time.
-If the weather is hot, only treat 1/4-1/3 of your pond, and wait 10-14 days between treatments.
+During hot weather or when treating heavy growth, it is important to treat no more than ¼ of your pond at a time and wait the full 14 days before re-applying.
+This helps lower the risk of fish loss during hot weather or when treating heavy growth.

 - Once the weeds have browned & died, use a weed cutter & rake to remove as much dead material as possible.
 This prevents an accumulation of dead plant material and muck.